-Running is not just about good shoes and good running shoes.
+Running is not just about good running shoes.
 There’s an aim when you take up running.
 However, many a time people are confused on what to eat before a run because if you eat too much prior to a run, you can feel your stomach making you sick and if you don’t eat enough, you feel your knee buckling after a couple of miles.

 Then what food can you eat before a run.
 Of course a pizza would be too much but then what is a proper pre-run diet?
 What is too much and what is not enough.
 And what all comes under the right kind of food that you can have before a run?

 Your ideal pre-run diet should be enriched in nutrients and enable you to have energy for your runs.
 Here is a proper guide to your ideal pre-run diets.